Coastal coal-carrying trade of New South Wales: Hunter River ports

 The mouth of the Hunter was difficult for sailing ships heading south to Sydney.
 Sailing ships leaving port could not negotiate the east-north-east facing channel leaving the river, when winds favourable to a southern passage were blowing.
 From 1859, these ships were towed out by steam tugs and the situation improved.
+From May 1866, ships entering the port could align with two 'leading light' beacon towers; a red tower with a white light and a white tower with a red light.
+One tower was at a higher elevation—when one beacon appeared over the other—together they were intended to provide a correct heading to enter the channel at the harbour entrance.
+However, some saw the lights as being of dubious value, and noted that the horizontal distance between the two towers was insufficient to provide an accurate heading.
+New 'leading lights' entered service in 1918.
 The construction of the breakwater and land reclamation between Nobbys Head and Newcastle increased the safety of the port.